marcosalis/kraken/README.md

 </p>

 ### License
 You are free to use, modify, redistribute *Kraken* in any way permitted by the **Apache 2.0** license.
-If you like Kraken and you are using it inside your Android application, please let me know by sending an email to fast3r(at)gmail.com.
+If you like *Kraken* and you are using it inside your Android application, please let me know by sending an email to *fast3r(at)gmail.com*.

 > <pre>
 > Copyright 2013 Marco Salis - fast3r(at)gmail.com